GSA/open-gsa-redesign/APIDOCS.md

 * Copy the file _apidocs/sample-api.md to a file named _apidocs/apiname.md
 * Create a folder _apidocs/apiname/v1/ (or the correct version).
 * In this new folder, add the OpenAPI specification file, with the name openapi.yaml (if it is OpenAPI v.3) or openapi.json (if it is OpenAPI or Swagger v.2)
+* In the new apinamed.md file, modify the `url: "v1/openapi.yaml",` entry to match the name of your OpenAPI specification file.

 3B.
 If you do _not_ want to use the Swagger UI for interactive documentation In the new branch: